Here’s a reality of life: we all get stuck in a rut occasionally.

 This brought up a lot of happy memories that I’d forgotten about, so I started making a list.

-Even amidst happy times it can be easy to find yourself in a rut, but looking at just how many amazing experiences, memories, and friendships I’ve had this year put a big smile on my face.
+Even amidst happy times, it can be easy to find yourself in a rut, but looking at just how many amazing experiences, memories, and friendships I’ve had this year put a big smile on my face.

 I found this exercise to give me some perspective and to be a well-needed reminder of just how fortunate I am.
-Depending on how my annual review process evolves I may publish part of this list later this month.

 9) Write